 Personal Branding Tips for the Undrafted

 This year’s NFL draft has come and gone.
-You may not have been selected as a top pick, but you know this isn’t the end of the road.
+While you may have gone undrafted, you know this isn’t the end of the road.
 There are many more avenues to pursue before you hang up your cleats.
-Please remember, though, that the average pro football career is around four years so you must get as much out of your time as you can.
+Please remember, though, that the average pro football career is around four years, so you must get as much out of your time as you can.

 I can’t help you with your playing skills, but allow me to give you a few personal branding tips that will set you up for short and long-term career success regardless of where you land.

-If you’re picked up as an undrafted free agent or receive an invitation to a rookie minicamp tryout, you’ll want to tackle (pun totally intended) these tips right away.
-It’s essential to get your personal brand in working order so can focus on what’s most important: securing a spot on the team!
+Suppose you’re picked up as an undrafted free agent or receive an invitation to a rookie minicamp tryout.
+In that case, you’ll want to tackle (pun totally intended) these tips right away.
+It’s essential to get your personal brand in working order so you can focus on what’s most important: securing a spot on the team!

 I wish you the best of luck in your journey.
 If you have any additional questions, feel free to contact me at firstname.lastname@example.org.